Solar Panel Cost Guide in Salt Lake City, UT (2024 Update)

 How much does it cost to install solar panels in Salt Lake City?

-The average cost of solar panels in Salt Lake City is about $16,450 for a 5-kW system and $32,900 for a 10-kW system before the ITC, but the real cost will depend on things such as the kind of solar panels you want, what size system you need and how much energy you use.
+The average cost of solar panels in Salt Lake City is about $16,450 for a 5-kW system and $32,900 for a 10-kW system before the ITC, but the actual cost will depend on things like the kind of solar panels you want, what size system you need and how much energy you consume.

-Can you get solar panels for free in Salt Lake City?
+Are solar panels free in Salt Lake City?

 How long do solar panels last in Salt Lake City?